piyushrajyadav/alphaxine-website/README.md

 - **Icons**: Heroicons SVG library with customized color themes
 - **Animations**: Subtle transitions and hover effects using Framer Motion

-## WordPress Integration Notes
+## Content Management

-This NextJS site is designed to be a temporary placeholder for a WordPress site.
-Notable integration points:
+This NextJS site uses static content for optimal performance and reliability:

-1. All page content is replaced with gray placeholders
+1. All page content is statically defined in components
-2. Page structure and navigation are preserved
+2. Professional, original content throughout all sections
-3. Interactive elements remain functional
+3. Optimized images and media assets
-4. Service cards maintain correct layout and hover effects
+4. SEO-friendly meta tags and structured data
-5. Images are replaced with either placeholders or SVG icons
+5. Fast loading times with static generation

 ## Development